angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 }
 ```

+### Sharing Mapped Paths (Monorepo-internal Libraries)

-Also pahts, mapped in your ``tsconfig.json`` are shared by default.
-They are treaded like libraries:
+Paths mapped in your ``tsconfig.json`` are shared by default too.
+While they are part of your (mono) repository, they are treaded like libraries:

 ```json
 {